dthanate/python-lite-template/README.txt

-work in progress to reduce a pain of setting up new ds projects
+work in progress to reduce a pain of setting up new projects